All Episodes

 As to count, thank you, Your Honor.

-As to count 62 possession of a machine gun, how do you plead?
+As to count 62, possession of a machine gun, how do you plead?

 Guilty.

-Are you pleading guilty to the offenses you have indicated because you are his defense attorney, Brian Steele, by I think his name is Brian Steele, if I'm not mistaken, but I know last name is Steele, dude did a fucking bang up job.
+His defense attorney, Brian Steele, I think his name is Brian Steele if I'm not mistaken, but I know his last name is Steele.

-Are in fact guilty of these charges?
+Are, in fact, guilty of these charges.

 Yes.

-Yeah, um Alfred plea, yeah.
+Yeah, Alfred plea, yeah.

-Uh guys, that is what Gunna took.
+Guys, that is what Gunna took.

 Gunna actually took an Alfred plea.